parsaeisa/Notes/Software engineering/work culture.md

 Give comments on product flows, think about them and try to find holes in it and make it better.

+## Domain

+Domain is not less important that your technical knowledge.
+Domain usually consists of:

+- Your team's projects' connections to world.
+Their kind (http, sdk, consuming, etc.) and their destination (other services)
+- Project Deign.
+Including software architecture and schema design.
+- Stacks and their configurations: e.g. Redis, MaridaDB, Nats, Rabbit, etc.
+- Business & technical logic

 ## Coding

 - Reading the code of a new project is a skill that you should have. --> You should understand it's layers and go from top (the interface layer) to the bottom.
 There some sources that you can read: